Work It (Nelly song)

-"Work It" is a single by American rapper Nelly featuring American singer Justin Timberlake.
+"Work It" is a single by American rapper Nelly featuring American singer-songwriter Justin Timberlake.
 It was released on February 24, 2003, as the fourth single from Nelly's 2002 album, Nellyville.
-It peaked at number 68 on the Billboard Hot 100, and number seven on the UK Singles Chart.
+It peaked at number 68 on the Billboard Hot 100 and number seven on the UK Singles Chart.

 Critical reception

 Tom Sinclair of Entertainment Weekly panned the collaboration, stating that the song was one of the weaker tracks in Nellyville despite the inclusion of Justin Timberlake.
 Dele Fadele of NME described it as a "silly pop-directed collaboration with Justin Timberlake of *N Sync."
 Writing for PopMatters, Wayne Franklin noted that Timberlake croons on the song.

 Commercial performance

 "Work It" peaked at number 68 on the Billboard Hot 100 on the March 13, 2004, issue of Billboard, charting for five weeks.
 It also peaked at number seven on the UK Singles Chart on March 15, 2003, spending 11 weeks on the chart.